Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Case Studies

-} for all $i\in\{1,\dots,n\}$ (cf., \citealt[Example~4.3.4]{sandholm2010population}).
-These finite-dimensional BNN dynamics are Nash stationary and $\delta$-passive \citep{arcak2021dissipativity}, and therefore since $\hat{F}_n$ is monotone and admits a continuously differentiable extension defined on $\Rn$ (given by the linear map defined by $A_n$), \citet[Theorem~1]{arcak2021dissipativity} asserts that $\NE(\hat{F}_n)$ is globally asymptotically stable under these dynamics.
-Based on the above analysis, one may hope that $\NE(F) = \{\mu^\star\}$ is also globally weakly attracting under the infinite-dimensional EDM \eqref{eq: edm}.
-However, despite $F$ being monotone and $v$ being Nash stationary and strictly $\delta$-passive, this is not the case, as \citet[Example~6]{hofbauer2009brown} shows that this infinite-dimensional dynamic does not weakly converge to $\mu^\star$ for initial states with density.
-The intuition for this lack of convergence given by \citet{hofbauer2009brown} is that the BNN dynamics under Lebesgue measure cannot generate mass at $s = T$, but that a point mass at $s=T$ is present in the equilibrium distribution $\mu^\star$.
+Thus, the infinite-dimensional BNN dynamics do not converge weakly to the Nash equilibrium $\mu^\star$, despite the corresponding finite-strategy game asymptotically converging to its Nash equilibrium. }

 Our theoretical results pinpoint two key underlying technical conditions being violated in this example.
 In particular, $F$ is not weakly continuous since $f$ is not continuous, and furthermore, there exists $\mu\in\P(S)$ such that $F(\mu) \notin C(S)$, implying that $F$ does not even have codomain $C(S)$.
 Such continuity conditions are key assumptions in our stability results.
 This breakdown of dissipativity-based stability guarantees when moving ``from finite to infinite'' demonstrates the importance in carefully identifying the technical conditions under which infinite-dimensional stability may be guaranteed, as we have done in our main results of \autoref{sec: dissipativity_theory}.